usabilla/usabilla-u4a-ios-swift-sdk/MigrationGuide.md

 Aggregated campaign results are available for download from the [Campaign Overview](https://app.usabilla.com/member/#/apps/campaigns/overview/).
 Here you download the results per campaign, in the CSV format.

+Campaign results will always contain metadata from the device.
+Besides the metadata, it will also contain the answers that your user provided.
+The campaign feature collects campaign results page by page.
+When a user navigates to a new page, then the results of the previous page are submitted to Usabilla.

+As for campaign results.
+Please note that editing the form of an existing campaign will affect the aggregated campaign results:

+- Adding new questions to a form will add an additional column to the CSV file
+- Removing questions from an existing form will keep the column in the CSV file and it displays previously collected results
+- Replacing the question type with a different question is also possible.
+When you give the same 'name' in the Usabilla for Apps Campaign Editor, then results are represented in the same column.

 ## Setting up the SDK

 ### Initialize the SDK